How To Use Visual Communication and Why It Matters

 3. Skip writing pages of notes

 Recording a conversation will ensure you don’t miss any details.
-You can also share the recording so that those who might have been absent can still get all of the relevant information.
+You can also share the recording so that those who might have been absent can still get all the relevant information.

 4. Give clear feedback